-If you find yourself at a loose end for the next couple of days (or weeks) and you're looking for a decent drama to watch, Amazon Prime Video has a decent selection of both classics and more recent fare.
+If you find yourself at a loose end and you're looking for a decent drama to watch, Amazon Prime Video has a decent selection of both classics and more recent fare.

 Here's a selection of movies we'd recommend if you're in the mood for something a little bit dramatic...

 JK Simmons rightfully won Best Supporting Actor for his role as the tyrannical and maniacal jazz teacher, but credit where it's due, Miles Teller manages to hold his own against him and gives a very nuanced performance.
 Damien Chazelle really drives at what pushes someone beyond, and where it comes from, and the music is - as you'd expect - pitch perfect.
 If you still haven't watched 'Whiplash', this is your chance.
 Get on it.

 Odds are you probably came to this article via Facebook, and David Fincher's slick drama that covers its early days and the backroom machinations that made it into what it was hasn't lost any of its lustre.
 If anything, 'The Social Network' has only become more relevant as the years go on, with Jason Eisenberg's detached portrayal of Zuckerberg going some way to understanding how distanced he is from humanity itself.